Psychological Safety#

 • What are the opportunities and potential challenges of the assembly of identities in the room?
 What dynamics might need specific attention from me?

-• Are there any portions of my identity that feel powerful?
+• Are there any portions of my identity that afford me power?
 Can I use this power to help foster psychological safety for others?